How to Cool A Garage With No Windows: 8 Simple Tips

 Some windowless garages can become absolutely unusable in summer.

-Keep your windowless garage cool by installing insulation where possible, using fans, swamp coolers and portable, mini-split, or window air conditioners.
-Repaint any dark colors, and keep the door closed if in direct sunlight.
+If your garage doesn’t have windows, you can still keep it cool with insulation, fans, swamp coolers and air conditioners.
+You can also repaint the garage with a cool color, and keep the door closed if in direct sunlight.
 Don’t park hot cars inside, and dehumidify if it’s too humid.

-But there’s more to it than that.
-Read on for our full run-down of tips.
+But there’s more to it than that!
+Read on for our full run-down of detailed tips.

 One simple question is whether to open your garage door or not.
 Will having it closed trap in more heat?
 Or will opening it just bring in even warmer air?